Trylobot/MoonWorksTemplate/README.md

 # MoonWorksTemplate

-Template and build tasks for developing a cross-platform multi-target .NET Framework, Mono, and .NET 5 MoonWorks project in VSCode.
+Template and build tasks for developing a cross-platform multi-target .NET 6 MoonWorks project in VSCode.

 The generated solution file will also work in regular Visual Studio.